KarchinLab/2020plus/doc/tutorial.rst

 The *–cores* argument specifies the number of computer cores that are allowable to be used at a given time.
 In this example, the output will be saved in the "output_bladder" directory as specified by the output_dir parameter (also changeable in config.yaml).

+It is generally recommended to run 20/20+ on a cluster to parallelize calculations.
+The below command will execute the 20/20+ pipeline on an SGE computer cluster using qsub.
+The cluster submission command can be changed to fit your particular cluster scheduler.

 .. code-block:: bash

    $ snakemake -s Snakefile pretrained_predict -p -j 999 -w 10 --max-jobs-per-second 1 \